-Okay, But Which One Is Better To Drive?
+Which One Is Better To Drive, Polestar Or Tesla?

 You might be expecting the Tesla to drive poorly, given the company is so new and the car so tech-focussed.
 That’s not the case though.
 The Tesla actually drives with a surprisingly retro sort of feel.
 Its suspension is on the softer side, making it brilliantly comfy around town, over potholes and things, although the flipside is that it doesn’t ever settle into perfectly smooth sailing at higher speed.

 There’s more glass in the Tesla than in an average car because the windscreen is tall and the roof is glass too, the pillars are thin and it all feels quite small around you.
 All round visibility is amazing, even though you sit low.
 The short bonnet feels a bit like a Porsche’s front end from the driver’s seat, which helps give this sense that you’re piloting an old school sportscar.
 It’s all a charming mix of retro and future.